-Stage 2: Adult Safeguarding information gathering
+Stage 2: Adult safeguarding information gathering

-Adult Safeguarding will consider any concern raised, evaluate all current evidence, activity and scrutiny and ensure no other investigations are ongoing.
-Adult Safeguarding will complete a risk assessment.
-Legal advice should be sought where necessary at an early stage.
+Adult Safeguarding will consider any concerns raised, evaluate all current evidence, activity and scrutiny and ensure no other investigations are ongoing.
+Adult Safeguarding will complete a risk assessment, the police should be contacted and legal advice should be sought where necessary at an early stage.